Adoption Status: Available to Adopt

 Good Habits: Affectionate, social with hoomans, social with dogs, genuinely wants to please, very easy to be around, house and crate trained, quiet, playful, fast learner, low maintenance

 Bad Habits: No Cats.
 Doesn’t like being left alone outside when her foster parents are at work so will try dig holes.
 As long as she gets some stimulation (good exercise) before being left for any length of time alone she does a lot better.

 Personality Type: Medium energy, gentle, playful, great company (affectionate without being needy), very sweet nature

 Special Requirements: None that we're aware of - because of Frankie's breed, we had our vets check her ears and they seem great, also no skin issues detected either.

 Ideal Home: Frankie is a super sweetie.
 She has been in a home with young children but would love to find a home with older kids to hang out with (over 12).
-She'd be fine in a home with another older calm male dog but does play rough and is still learning good play manners, so supervision would be needed at play time to start with.
+She'd be fine in a home with another older calm male dog and has gotten on great with every dog she's met (big and small).
 She's a medium-highish energy girl and would love a home where she got out for good (minimum 1 hour) adventures every day, she and her foster mum go running together every day and she loves it, she'd be a fab running or hiking bud.
 Frankie much prefers having someone with her during the day so this is what we'd love to find for this super sweet girl, however she can be on her own too if you don't mind a hole or two in the lawn...
 She has been a wanderer in the past so good secure fencing is a must.
 Frankie just wants to be your best mate, she would love a home where her hoomans love her as much as she loves them and where she can do all the things that the family do.
 When she's not getting out and about for adventures, she loves to chill at home on the couch.